 The erratic climate of the UK suits the Liquidambar styraciflua ‘Worplesdon’ incredibly well.
 This tree is very tolerant to the cold and excessive amounts water, suiting wet soil areas.

 The canopy reaches a height of around 14 metres and makes an ideal solitary feature that enjoys centre stage.
-Adding Liquidambar styraciflua ‘Worplesdon’ as part of an avenue can help welcome the colours of the colder months with a choir of autumnal magnificence.
+Adding Liquidambar styraciflua ‘Worplesdon’ as part of an avenue can help welcome the colours of the colder months.

 Crategus persimilis Prunifolia green leaves and red berries